castai/docs/docs/guides/mutating-admision-webhook.md

 ---
-description: Information on how to put workloads on Spot instances without modification
+description: Information on how to put workloads on spot instances without modification
 ---
 # Mutating Admission Webhook

-It takes time and effort to modify workload manifests to achieve desired savings.
-CAST AI Mutating Admission Webhook slightly modifies workload manifests on-the-fly.
-It is a quick and effortless way to achieve savings without modifying each workload.
+Modifying workload manifests to achieve the desired savings takes time and effort.
+The CAST AI Mutating Admission Webhook slightly modifies workload manifests on-the-fly.
+It's a quick and effortless way to achieve savings without modifying every workload.

-When ever there is a request to schedule a Pod, CAST AI Mutating Admission Webhook (mutating webhook for short) will mutate workload manifest, for example add spot toleration, to influence desired Pod placement by Kubernetes Scheduler.
+Whenever there's a request to schedule a pod, the CAST AI Mutating Admission Webhook (in short, mutating webhook) will mutate workload manifest - for example, adding spot toleration to influence the desired pod placement by the Kubernetes Scheduler.

 CAST AI Mutating Admission Webhook modes:

 - Spot-only
 - Partial Spot
-- [Soon] Intelligent placement on Rebalancing
+- [Coming soon] Intelligent placement on Rebalancing

 ## Spot-only

-Spot-only mutating webhook will mark all workloads in your cluster as suitable for spot instances, making autoscaler prefer spot instances when upscaling the cluster.
-As this will make cluster most cost-efficient, choosing this mode is recommended for Development, Staging environments, batch job processing clusters, etc. The CAST AI autoscaler will create Spot instances only if Pod has "Spot toleration", see [Spot/Preemptible Instances](spot.md).
-Mutating Webhook will add Spot toleration to all workloads being scheduled.
+The Spot-only mutating webhook will mark all workloads in your cluster as suitable for spot instances, causing the autoscaler to prefer spot instances when scaling the cluster up.
+As this will make cluster more cost-efficient, choosing this mode is recommended for Development and Staging environments, batch job processing clusters, etc. The CAST AI autoscaler will create spot instances only if the pod has "Spot toleration," see [Spot/Preemptible Instances](spot.md).
+The Mutating Webhook will add Spot toleration to all the workloads being scheduled.

-### Install Spot only mutating webhook
+### Install Spot-only mutating webhook

-Running all Pods (including kube-system) on Spot instances:
+To run all pods (including kube-system) on spot instances, use:

 ```shell
 helm upgrade -i --create-namespace -n castai-pod-node-lifecycle castai-pod-node-lifecycle \